agi-eeg-hack/bci-hackathon/README.md

 ### disclaimer

-I did this with no sleep starting at 11pm pulling an all nighter for 10 hours straight for a hackathon.
+I did this with no sleep starting at 11pm pulling an all nighter for 10 hours straight at a hackathon.
 The code is to be taken with a grain of salt.